-Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and Hot Water Repair Category 2 Notes It is unlikely the position of the oil tank will comply with current building regulations as it is adjacent to combustible materials.
+It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Boilers and central heating systems should be tested and serviced by a Oftec oil and Hetas registered engineer on an annual basis to ensure their safe and efficient operation.